jgdigitaljedi/heatmap/README.md

 ### Todos

  - Write More Tests
+ - Test/Debug/Rewrite production build (setup basics but haven't tried it yet)
- - Write slider directive and use on widget
+ - Write slider directive and use on widget (currently using framework slider just to get functionality in)
  - Make more responsive
  - Stress tests it (need to verify everything is 100% accurate)
  - Move data specific logic to controller (wrote in directive before I realized it what I was doing)